Cale Gale

-Cale Gale (born March 5, 1985) is an American professional stock car racing driver and crew chief.
+Cale Kelly Gale (born March 5, 1985) is an American professional stock car racing driver and crew chief.
+He is named after other accomplished racer Cale Yarborough.

 Karting

 Gale's racing career began when his father placed him on a go-kart at age 4.
 In 1989 at the age of five years, he began racing competitively at Mobile Motorsports Park in Kushla, Alabama, winning five features in his first year.
 The following season, Gale raced a full schedule, winning 25 feature races and the track championship.

 In 1991, Gale started competing at tracks other than Mobile Motorsports Park, racing at three different go-kart facilities winning a total of 12 feature races.
 From 1992 through 1994 he went on the road watching his father, Bubba Gale, compete in the NASCAR All-Pro touring series.
 After a three-year break, Gale resumed his go-kart career at Gulf Oaks Speedway in Saucier, Mississippi, winning ten features, the track championship, and also capturing his first state championship.
 He won his second state championship the following year, and he won seven features at Gulf Oaks.